hopv/nola/README.md

 Step-indexing is layering the logic world with step-indices `0, 1, 2, …: ℕ`,
 having notions more defined as the index grows.

 Existing separation logics with propositional sharing, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, depend on step-indexing.

-### Why Need It?
+### Why?

-Why do such separation logics need step-indexing?
+Why do such separation logics resort to step-indexing?

 Their separation-logic proposition `iProp` is a predicate over an abstract resource `Res`.
 For propositional sharing, `Res` should be able to model agreement on propositions.
 So they define `Res` as some data type depending on `iProp`.
-Naively, they have a domain equation like:
+Naively, they have a domain equation like the following, which is a *circular* definition:
 ```
 iProp  ≜  Res → Prop     Res  ≜  F iProp
 ```
-Alas, this is a circular definition!
-They make this solvable using step-indexing, like:
+So they used step-indexing to make this solvable, like:
 ```
 iProp  ≜  Res → sProp     Res  ≜  F (▶ iProp)
 ```
 Here, `sProp` is a step-indexed proposition `ℕ →anti Prop` and `▶` delays the definition of a data type by one step-index.